milkha/EPL_KDD/README.md

-## A Hierarchical Bayesian Model for Predicting Soccer Matches
+## A Hierarchical Bayesian Model for Predicting Soccer Results

 ### With Application to the English Premier League